WebAssembly/js-types/proposals/js-types/Overview.md

 * Change the parameter type of the Table constructor to `(TableType or InitialTableType)` where InitialTableType corresponds to the current TableDescriptor

-The last two points are simply a backwards compatibility measure that enables the constructors to continue understanding `initial` instead of `minimum` as a field name.
+Note: The last two points are simply a backwards compatibility measure that enables the constructors to continue understanding `initial` instead of `minimum` as a field name.

 ## Extensions to API functions